History of the Catholic Church in Cuba: 1970s and onwards

 The pastoral letters of Cuban bishops from 1969 condemned the United States embargo against Cuba, urged Catholics to cooperate with the government on the matter of common good, and assured that "cooperation with Marxists for the betterment of Cuban society was legitimate".
-These letters served to reinsert the church into the Cuban political system, reform the church along the developments of the Second Vatican Council, answer the growing progressive trends and promote ecumenical dialogue.
+These letters served to reinsert the church into the Cuban political system, reform the church along the developments of the Second Vatican Council, answer the growing progressive trends, legitimatise Christian socialism and promote ecumenical dialogue.
 However, the church never reestablished itself beyond its now marginalised position, as the clergy focused on improving relations with the government rather than rebuilding Catholic influence on politics and society.
-However, the advances of progressive Catholics did challenge the Marxist government to reconsider their antireligious outlook, resulting in enhanced liberty of worship and "increasing admission that church people could contribute to the betterment of Cuban society."
+Nevertheless, the advances of progressive Catholics did challenge the Marxist government to reconsider their antireligious outlook, resulting in enhanced liberty of worship and "increasing admission that church people could contribute to the betterment of Cuban society."
 With this, Cuban Catholics were encouraged to take a more active role in the Cuban society, and examine the revolution.
 The revolution was praised for contributing to the "new man" that would be committed to common good instead of individual objectives, and socialism was to be accepted as a solution to chronic socioeconomic injustice.
-According to the interviews of seminarians in San Carlos and San Ambrosio Seminary throghout 1970s and 1980s, most new clergymen came from irreligious families and sought "a more transcendental explanation of life than that provided by atheistic materialism".
+According to the interviews of Cuban seminarians in San Carlos and San Ambrosio Seminary throughout 1970s and 1980s, most new clergymen came from irreligious families and sought "a more transcendental explanation of life than that provided by atheistic materialism".
 Most seminarians also felt a "strong obligation to infuse Cuban society with Christian ideals" and found "evangelization and participation in the Revolution" necessary.

 The amendments to the Cuban constitution in 1971 and 1976 reinstated and reaffirmed religious freedom in Cuba.
-In its 1978 party platform, the Communist Party of Cuba declared that both religious and irreligous were to have equal rights and responsibilities, while also stating opposition to antireliigous campaigns and "administrative measures against religion".
+In its 1978 party platform, the Communist Party of Cuba declared that both religious and irreligious were to have equal rights and responsibilities, while also stating opposition to antireligious campaigns and "administrative measures against religion".
 The platform also celebrated the "increasing support of Christians for liberation movements".
 The Second Party Congress in 1980 allowed for and voiced the need for strategic alliances between Christians and Marxists.
-The concept of strategic alliance between Christanity and Marxism in Cuba was first suggested by Fidel Castro, during his 1972 speech to Christians for Socialism in Chile:
+The concept of strategic alliance between Christianity and Marxism in Cuba was also suggested by Fidel Castro, during his 1972 speech to Christians for Socialism in Chile: